 And be assured that I will appreciate it very much and reward it, that because of it I will enrich you, I will glorify you; and because of it you will deserve very much the way that I reward your exhausting service in going to request the boon that I am sending you for.

-“Now, my dearest son, you have heard my word: go and do what you must.
+“Now, my dearest son, you have heard my word: go and do what you must with vigor.

-Immediately [Juan Diego], kneeling in her presence, said to her, “My Lady, my Beloved Maiden, I am going now to make your venerable word a reality.
+Immediately [Juan Diego], kneeling in her presence, said to her, “My Lady, Beloved Lady, I am going now to make your venerable word a reality.
 I, your poor commoner, am leaving you for a while.”

 And then he came down from the hill to put her command into action.
 He headed for the causeway leading straight into Mexico City.

 When he reached the center of the city, he went straight to the palace of the Bishop, the governing priest, who had just recently arrived.
 His name was Don Fray Juan de Zumárraga, a Franciscan Priest.
 As soon as he got there, Juan Diego tried to see him and begged the servants, his helpers, to go and tell him a visitor needed to see him.

 After a long time the Reverend Bishop ordered that he be admitted, and they came to call him in.
 And as soon as he entered, first he knelt down and prostrated himself, then he revealed the precious words of the Queen of Heaven, her message, and he also recounted everything that had made him marvel, the things he had seen and heard.